rafi80/Memory-Game/README.md

 Created for purpose of Udacity Nanodegree program.

 ## Getting Started
 Download the project from this git-repository.
+You can use git or downlad the compressed zip file using the green button "Clone or download" on this page.

 ## Installing
-After downloading, start the game by double-clicking on index.html file.
+After downloading (and unpacking the files to any local folder if You used the zip download), start the game by double-clicking on index.html file.

 ## How to play?
 The goal is to reveal all the cards on the deck in as few moves as possible.